 Chester Scavenger Hunt

-Hands Together is a great Kissing Hand activity to encourage your kids to get to know one another.
-In pairs, ask students to trace the hands of their partners on construction paper, and then cut each hand out.
-Visit each group and ask students to think of three adjectives to describe their classmates and write them, along with their partner’s name, on each hand.
+Tracing hands is a great Kissing Hand activity to encourage your kids to get to know one another.
+Ask students to trace their hands on construction paper, and then cut each hand out.
+Next, ask students to think of three words to describe their classmates and write them on the corresponding hand.
 Afterward, glue the hands together and create a class mobile that you can hang in your classroom.

 Raccoon Reassurances and “Hand-y” Love Magnets